Or, Why I Love My Dental Hygienist.

 I’ve been a bad girl.
 I haven’t had my teeth cleaned in about 3 years.
 Yes, I know.
 Bad!
-So I made an appointment and went in today.
+So I made an appointment and went in today to see the hygienist.

 Good news, bad news.
-No cavities (I’m pretty proud of the fact that I’m 32 and have never had a filling.
-Thanks Mom!) but my gums are looking really rough.
-I need a Full Mouth Debridement and had to make an appointment to come back because the Hygienist wants me to toughen up my gums with hot salt water rinses.
-She said it would hurt.
+No cavities (I’m pretty proud of the fact that I’m 32 and have never had a filling.), but my gums are looking really rough.
+I need a full mouth debridement and had to make an appointment to come back.
+The hygienist first wants me to toughen up my gums with hot salt water rinses.
+She said the debridement would be painful.

-When I walked in and saw that she sat on a ball chair I was pretty impressed.
+When I walked in and saw that she sat on an exercise ball chair, I was pretty impressed.
 So I asked her about it, and we started talking about abs, moms, exercise, yoga, and other stuff.
-She seemed like a pretty hip and crunchy kind of person to be in a dental/medical field.
+She seemed like a pretty hip and open-minded kind of person for someone in the dental/medical field.

-Then when she looked at my mouth she asked me if I used anything with Sodium Laurel Sulfate.
+When she looked at my mouth she asked me if I used any oral hygiene products with Sodium Laurel Sulfate.
 She proceeded to educate me on the evils of SLS.
 Of course, she was preaching to the choir!
 I don’t use products with SLS.
-(Although I did recently fall off the natural mom wagon and bought some Garnier shampoo because it was free after a coupon I had, won’t buy it again!)

 She told me to double check everything in my house, even stuff I use on my skin, and get rid of anything with SLS.
 I’ll do this but I highly doubt anything exists.
 The fact she even brought it up impressed me.
-She said it was highly irritating and could cause mouth sores (which I have had lately).
+She said that SLS is highly irritating and could cause mouth sores (which I have had lately).

 She told me that the baking soda was good, but to leave mouth washes like Listerine or any other alone, they were mostly overkill and could cause more problems.